Skip to main content

 Center for Research in Computer Vision

 Research Experience for Undergraduates in Computer Vision.
 The National Science Foundation (NSF) has designated the Center for Research in Computer Vision at the University of Central Florida (UCF) as a site for Research Experiences for Undergraduates (REU) in the area of Computer Vision for 2015-2017.
 The purpose of the REU is to encourage undergraduate students to pursue graduate school and research careers.
+UCF has continued to be an REU site in Computer Vision since the inception of REU by NSF in 1987.

 CATER